-Say's Coordinator Theory of Entrepreneurship
+Coordinator Theory of Entrepreneurship

 Jean-Baptiste Say (1767–1832)

-Long before the era of Silicon Valley disruptors, the French economist Jean-Baptiste Say identified the entrepreneur as the "master agent" of the economy.
 Writing in the early 19th century, Say looked beyond the mere ownership of capital to identify a distinct human force—a catalyst responsible for turning inert ideas into economic reality.

 At the core of Say’s philosophy is the role of the entrepreneur as a bridge builder.
-He argued that the production of wealth requires the confluence of three distinct elements: land (natural resources), labor (human effort), and capital (financial tools).
+He argued that the production of wealth requires the confluence of three distinct elements: land (natural resources), labour (human effort), and capital (financial tools).
 However, these elements remain disconnected and unproductive on their own.
 It is the entrepreneur who possesses the unique judgment to unite them, organizing the complex "means of production" into a functioning machine.

-"The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield."
+"The entrepreneur shifts economic resources out of an area of lower and into an area of higher productivity and greater yield." (quote attributed by Drucker)

 Say conceptualized the industrial process not as a monolith, but as a triad of distinct functions.
 First, there is the Scientist, who discovers the laws of nature and creates theoretical knowledge.
 At the other end is the Worker, who executes the physical tasks of production.
 Between them stands the Entrepreneur.
 This middleman is essential; they take the abstract knowledge of the scientist and apply it to the practical needs of humanity, directing the worker to create value where none existed before.